How to Dry Walls After Water Damage (Step-by-Step Guide to Prevent Mold and Structural Damage)

 Removing baseboards helps:

-- Increase airflow behind walls
+- Improve airflow behind trim

 This step is especially important when water exposure affects lower wall sections.